buksgt/Reading-Notes/class-06.md

 The Movie DB API Docs

-Links to an external site.Did you get your API key?
+Did you get your API key?
 Yes